Inductees

 Categories: Class of 2017

-• Wolters helped guide the University of Connecticut to the school first NCAA National Championship in 1995
+• Guided the University of Connecticut to its first NCAA National Championship victory (1995)

-• In 1996, Wolters received the Victor Award as the nation’s top female collegiate player
+• Victor Award as the nation’s top female collegiate player (1996)

-• She was named the 1997 AP National College Player of the Year and was runner-up for the Naismith National Player of the Year
+• AP National College Player of the Year and was runner-up for the Naismith National Player of the Year (1997)

-• She holds the rebounding record (1286) and shot’s blocked record (396) at the University of Connecticut
+• Holds the rebounding record (1286) and shot’s blocked record (396) at the University of Connecticut

-• Wolters is one of only a few women to receive a gold medal in the Olympics, an NCAA Championship and a WNBA Championship
+• Wolters is one of only a few players to receive a gold medal in the Olympics, an NCAA Championship and a WNBA Championship

 Kara Wolters